How do I contact the school if I would like more information or to enroll my child?

 Do you have daycare or extended care?

 Our focus is to provide a quality, dynamic, and enriching part-time preschool experience.
 Currently we do not offer daycare or extended day programs for enrolled students.
 However, we do provide PlayCare for siblings.
 See below.

 What is PlayCare?
 DCCNS does offer childcare for siblings of DCCNS students.
 This fee based service is offered approximately once every other week during school hours in each of our classes (Toddler, PM, and AM).
 We provide this service to help support the parents working in the classroom who have other children not enrolled.
 Parents may also use the service on other days, but do need to remain on grounds (on the Davis Community Church block).

 DCCNS supplies a daily snack for all children.
 If your child has specific allergies, please check in with your classroom teacher.
 DCCNS is a peanut/tree nut free school.

 What should I expect to learn as an adult by attending DCCNS?

 Lots!
 Each day after school on your working day you will have an opportunity to discuss the day with your teacher and other parents.
 We talk about child development, interactions, behaviors, learning, and so much more.
 You will learn not only important insights into your child and other children, but also your own learning style and temperament.

 What are some examples of DCCNS’ parent meeting topics?

-Past topics have included Preschool Friendships, Fine Motor Development, How to Talk to your Child about Grief, Kindergarten Readiness, Problem Solving in Young Children, Speech Development, Math and Preschoolers, and many more.
+Past topics have included Preschool Friendships, Fine Motor Development, How to Talk to your Child about Grief, Kindergarten Readiness, Problem Solving in Young Children, Speech Development, Math and Preschoolers, Children and Body Image, and many more.

 I work full time.
 Is it possible for my nanny/caregiver to work in the classroom?